Divyanshi2408/React-Concepts/React Hooks/all hooks in brief .md

 Use case:
 When the parent needs to call imperative methods (e.g., .focus(), .scrollTo(), .reset()), but the child is a custom component, not a regular DOM node.

+### What is forwardRef?
+- Normally, ref only works with DOM elements (like <input /> or <div />), not with custom components.
+- forwardRef allows a parent component to pass a ref into a child component, so that the parent can directly interact with a DOM element inside the child.

 ---

 ## 10. What is the useId hook and what problem does it solve?